VectorlyApp/inkbox/README.md

 ## Authentication

-All SDK calls require an API key.
+All SDK calls require an API key / service token.
 You can obtain one from the [Inkbox Console](https://console.inkbox.ai/).

 ---